-- Perkins Thompson represented a contractor in a mechanic’s lien claim for payment to construct a parking garage.
+- Perkins Thompson successfully prosecuted a mechanic’s lien claim on behalf of a commercial contractor hired to construct a parking garage.
 The developer paid our client the contract price – plus legal fees – within a month.

 The lead attorney on the construction law team is John Hobson.
 John is listed in The Best Lawyers in America© 2018, Maine Construction Law Section.
 He has been selected as a New England Super Lawyer in construction litigation since 2008.
 He is the author of a number of legal publications on construction law, including: